Creatine Monohydrate

 Strength and high-intensity exercise performance

-Lean mass and muscle hypertrophy
+Lean body mass and muscle hypertrophy

-Bone density — preliminary in older women
+Bone density preservation in postmenopausal women

 Mechanism of action